 I was like, so disappointed, but it was a great lesson.

-I don't know why some people, you know, if you want to play a sport, you you know, people that play the sport can help you learn the sport.
+I don't know why some people, you know, if you want to play a sport, you know, people that play the sport can help you learn the sport.

 The people that I know that are responsible gun owners, the vast 99% of us, will take the time to teach you gun safety and security.

-Um, or you know, then finally they they wanted to make sure that I was familiar with it, that if I ever saw it, and they out of their sight that I wouldn't do something stupid with it, but they did a pretty good job mostly hiding it, but they taught me gun safety.
+Or, you know, then finally, they wanted to make sure that I was familiar with it, that if I ever saw it and they out of their sight, that I wouldn't do something stupid with it.

 And, you know, and then I went out with my cousin who's big into long rifles.